skullface/beauty-under-capitalism/faq.md

 We feature **cosmetic, skincare, haircare, bath & body, nailcare, and beauty tools** brands that have at least one active social media channel and fall into one of two categories:

 #### Primary list (must meet all criteria)
-* Majority-owned (51%+) by a woman or nonbinary person of color
+* Majority-owned (51%+) by a Woman or non-binary Person of Color
 * Founded by a WoC/non-binary PoC
 * Cruelty-free

 #### "More" list
 * Founded by a WoC/non-binary PoC, but not majority-owned by a WoC/non-binary PoC (either through a partnership or through an exit)
-* Owned and founded by a man of color
+* Owned and founded by a Man of Color
 * May or may not be cruelty-free

 ### How can I recommend a brand?